Scotland’s Secret History: The Illicit Distilling and Smuggling of Whisky

 So reality, as usual, occupied a hazy middle ground between the respective extremes presented in pro- and anti-smuggling fiction.
 But in contrast to both drug-taking and slave-trading, whisky-drinking remains both legal and socially acceptable.
 This, above all, will presumably allow us to permanently compartmentalise the smuggling of it in its own mist-shrouded Brigadoon – one that contains more than a small grain of truth.

-Scotland’s Secret History: The Illicit Distilling and Smuggling of Whisky by Charles MacLean and Daniel MacCannell, compiled and edited by Marc Ellington is published by Birlinn (£14.99, paperback).
-Order from Birlinn's website.
+Scotland’s Secret History: The Illicit Distilling and Smuggling of Whisky by Charles MacLean and Daniel MacCannell, compiled and edited by Marc Ellington is published by Birlinn and available from the History Scotland Book Shop (£14.99, paperback).

 (Images copyright Birlinn.
 From top: The harbour at Doune (now Macduff) near Banff played a key role in supporting smuggling activity along the Moray Firth.
 Joseph McIntyre, 1876;The remains of an early kiln at Reekimlane, which has been the subject of a recent archaeological survey.
 A kiln of this type, along with the nearby abundance of fresh water, would have been crucial in enabling the operations necessary for the distilling of illicit whisky; A mid-seventeenth-century description of the vessels used in distilling spirits; The Needle’s Eye, Troup Head.
 Smugglers at the mouth of the cave prepare to transport their goods to the waiting ships offshore.
 John Claude Nattes, 1799)